seanleong339/tp/docs/UserGuide.md

 ### Editing a Job in the JobList: `editjob`

-Edits a job in the job list of the address book.
+Edits a job in the job list of the ReCLIne.
 This will allow you to be able to keep all the information about a job updated, negating the possibility of sending outdated information to applicants.